While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 DM: We don’t have any special criteria that we have to meet.
 We look at each project on an individual basis.
 We often want to be the largest investor, but it depends on the size of the token sale itself.
 I think in the Kik and FunFair transactions, we’re the largest [token] shareholders, but we’ve participated in others where we’re not the largest.

 PV: Right now, the token economy is estimated to be around $4 billion.
-We think Kik is a seminal moment, in that it’s a well-funded company that’s disrupting its whole business model and moving over to a token model.
-If it’s successful, we think we’re going to see more growth-stage companies disrupt their entire models and move to token models, and if these companies are raising hundred-million-dollar token rounds, this can get large really quickly.
+We think Kik is a seminal moment in that it’s a well-funded company that’s disrupting its whole business model and moving over to a token model.
+If it’s successful, we think we’re going to see more growth-stage companies disrupt their entire models and move to token models.
+And if these companies are raising hundred-million-dollar token rounds, this can get large really quickly.

 TC: In terms of exiting, you’re investing in pre-sales, helping these companies get ready to build their products and services and stage their IPOs, then the plan is to sell your tokens on the growing number of exchanges out there once those tokens rise in value?